 You may be surprised by what expenses you should count as blog expenses.
 While yes, it’s pretty easy to assign hosting and email services to your blog, did you know your eBooks are business expenses?

-Here’s a couple tax-friendly categories used in accounting that you’ll see in your blog expenses:
+Here are a couple tax-friendly categories used in accounting that you’ll see in your blog expenses:

 - Education & Training – ebooks, courses, conferences, etc.